oddbird/sassdoc-theme-herman/README.md

 (which happens to use the `[data-mymacro]` attribute).

 In order for this to work,
-you must also specify a `templatepath` in your `sassdoc` options (the path where nunjucks will look to import templates).
+you must also either specify a `templatepath`
+(the path where nunjucks will look to import templates), or a `nunjucksEnv` (a custom nunjucks environment— this is particularly useful if your macros contain custom filters) in your `sassdoc` options.

 Development